|Researchers at RIHN|

 |NAITO Daisuke||Kyoto University|

 |SABIHAM, Supiandi||Bogor Agricultural University, Indonesia|

 Peat swamp forests are found throughout Southeast Asia, especially Indonesia, and contain massive stores of carbon and water.
-Over the last two decades, these swamps have been intensively exploited for commercial acacia and oil palm plantations.
-As these trees cannot grow in swamps, they have been drained, creating extensive areas of dried peatlands, which are extremely vulnerable to fire.
+Over the last two decades, these swamps have been intensively exploited in order to create commercial acacia and oil palm plantations.
+As these commercial tree species cannot grow in swamps, peatlands have been drained, creating extensive areas of dried peatlands that are extremely vulnerable to fire.

-This research thus demonstrates the future potential of peatland-based societies the phasing out of monoculture production activity, the development of paludiculture, and the enlargement of protected peatland areas.
+This research thus supports the future potential of peatland-based societies, the phasing out of monoculture production activity, the development of paludiculture, and the enlargement of protected peatland areas.

-The edited book Catastrophe and Regeneration in Indonesia’s Peatlands: Ecology, Economy and Society was published by the National University of Singapore Press in 2016.
-This volume provides inter-disciplinary field-based and historical analyses of peatland degradation through examination of the survival motives of local people, profit motives of companies, and conservation motives of Government and NGOs.
-The book showcases the potential solution of rewetting and reforestation of “the people’s forest”.
-The book has been reviewed in multiple media, including leading international academic journals.
+Catastrophe and Regeneration in Indonesia’s Peatlands: Ecology, Economy and Society was published by the National University of Singapore Press in 2016.
+This volume provides interdisciplinary field-based and historical analyses of peatland degradation through examination of the survival motives of local people, the profit motives of companies, and the conservation motives of government and NGOs.
+The book showcases the potential solution of rewetting and reforesting “the people’s forest”.
+The book has been reviewed in various media, including leading international academic journals.
 Our project will continue to build on this research in order to develop new insights on tropical peatland management.▲PAGE TOP